March 27, 2008

 Can you substitute?

 You asked if you could substitute a different type of statement for compiled.
-Yes, you can since the others are more scrutiny with a stronger statement from the CPA than the compilation.
+Perhaps you can, especially if you have a reviewed or audited statement, since those others are more scrutiny with a stronger statement from the CPA than the compilation.

 Related Posts